gift-surg/RabbitBrainAnalysis/README.md

 DummyForMRI.
 Under danny approval we intend to develop some automatic testing to automatically perform the pipeline on the Danny, and check possible issues.

++ An improvement should be made in changing the structure of how the parameter files are defined.
+Currently there is a single file instantiating an element of the class `SubjectParameters`, that is than saved to a single file, retrieved in each part of the code.
+Probably using a single .yaml file, for each subject, with a yaml_parameters_checker method and a yaml_parameters_creator, would be a better design.

 #### Memorandum - git usage: